brennenawana/run-swim-hike-nyc/README.md

 # RunSwimHikeNYC

 Welcome to RunSwimHikeNYC!
-This is a simple Gem allowing you to discover all the places to Run, Swim or Hike in all five boroughs of NYC.
+This is a simple CLI Gem allowing you to discover all the places to Run, Swim or Hike in all five boroughs of NYC.
 All information is provided by and scraped from http://www.nycgovparks.org/

 Enjoy, contribute and comment!